How to Self-Check for Pelvic Organ Prolapse — and What to Do Next

 Prolapse can involve the bladder, urethra, uterus/cervix, rectum, vagina, and/or the small intestines.
 Prolapses are categorized based on which organ is dropping and where it's going.

-Apical Prolapse occurs when there's a displacement of organs down from the top of the vagina.
+Vaginal Prolapse (aka Apical Prolapse and sometimes called 'vaginal collapse') occurs when there's a displacement of organs down from the top of the vagina.
 This may include the cervix, uterus, the vaginal vault, or even the small intestines (enterocele).

 Anterior Prolapse describes the displacement of organs from the front of the vaginal vault and may include the bladder (cystocele), the urethra (urethrocele), or both (cystourethrocele).